Strobesstrobes

 What is command and control (C2) in a red team operation?

 Command and control is the channel an operator uses to communicate with and control a compromised host after gaining a foothold.
-Frameworks like Cobalt Strike, Sliver, and Mythic provide this channel and are designed to blend into legitimate network traffic.
+Frameworks like Cobalt Strike, Sliver, and Mythic provide this channel (ATT&CK T1071) and are designed to blend into legitimate network traffic.
 Establishing a reliable, stealthy C2 channel is the third stage of the red team lifecycle.

 How long does a red team engagement take?